 6) Keep a bottle of sanitizer available at each of your home's entrances.
 AND in your car for use after getting gas or touching other contaminated objects when you can't immediately wash your hands.

 7) If possible, cough or sneeze into a disposable tissue and discard.
 Cough/sneeze into your elbow only if you have to.
-The clothing on your elbow will contain infectious virus that can be passed on for up to a week or more!
+The clothing on your elbow will contain an infectious viruses that can be passed on for up to a week or more!

 What to stock in preparation for the pandemic spread: